jramirezl/forecast/README.md

 ## Considerations

-Chose Springboot framework for the solution.
+Chosen Springboot framework for the solution.
 Added the credentials received from ``openweathermap`` to the the file applicaction.yml

-Once was choose sspringboot,  tried to understand de API offered by: ``openweathermap`` Used some online tools to generate teh classes from the JSON received by the ``openweathermap`` API.
+Once it was choosen springboot,  tried to understand de API offered by: ``openweathermap`` Used some online tools to generate teh classes from the JSON received by the ``openweathermap`` API.

 Tested using: ``London`` as parameter.